 Our offices are currently closed to anyone other than Elim staff.
 This enables us to follow Government guidance around social distancing and encourages our residents to observe the stay at home guidance.
 Please contact us by phone or email instead.

-In line with Government guidance, we have now started extending our repairs and maintenance service in England to cover both urgent and lower priority repairs where access to property is available.
+In line with Government guidance, our repairs and maintenance service is running as normal in England and Wales where access to property is available.
 We will continue to review this position closely in line with Government guidance.